 Mexican Stone Garden

-13 species of 7 sub-families of 4 plant families are registered on the succulents’ hillocks, in particular Agave americana, Agave americana v. variegata, Yucca gloriosaYucca aloifolia, Yucca elephantipes, Beshorneria yuccoides, Cereus peruvianus, Opuntia ficus-indica, Dasylirion wheelerii and other species forming rare and attractive expositions.
+13 species, 7 genera, 4 families are in the collection on the succulent hill, in particular Agave americana, Agave americana v. variegata, Yucca gloriosa, Yucca aloifolia, Yucca elephantipes, Beshorneria yuccoides, Cereus peruvianus, Opuntia ficus-indica, Dasylirion wheelerii and other species forming a rare and attractive display.